Guide Developed by the Industry

 Companies need to continue to understand and be wise to shoe material decisions.
 There are many factors in understanding if a material or component is truly more sustainable than another – for example one biomaterial may be seen as an EPM but producing this material could have required more water, generated more emissions or waste than a traditional material.
 [ASTM and USDA in this guide will verify the fact that the material has bio-content but it doesn’t look at whether that content is more sustainable or not, e.g., it could be palm oil.]

 All Materials must be certified or have an LCA to comply with the guide

 This is only on materials, not processes or chemical issues

 Simplified, FDRA defines sustainability as ACTING & ENACTING BETTER – thinking consciously to make better material choices, use better processes, develop better policies and sell better shoes in order to shrink your environmental footprint more than conventional business practices.
 This guide only focuses on materials in order to zero in on this area, simplify and solve challenges here.
 It does not cover processes or chemicals to reduce complexity for those starting out.
 Those areas are being worked on by FDRA and its members separately to be combined as a whole later.
 For those wishing to focus on better chemical management as part of sustainability, we refer you to FDRA's industry developed RSL for shoes here.

 Not a marketing tool but an operational guide

 These guides should not be considered marketing guidance - your teams must do legal due diligence on your material sustainability claims per the Federal Trade Commission (FTC) Green Guides.
-This guide is intended to help operations teams – designers, development and sourcing professionals.
+This guide is intended to help operations teams – designers, development and sourcing professionals – as well as retail merchants better understand what is and is not a footwear EPM and make better choices/make better requirements.

 Benchmark yourself – Push up your EPMs above the threshold